Afif718/PicoScheduler/README.md

 Displays the synchronized local time provided by your browser.

 ### Task Management
-- Create new scheduled tasks
+- Create new scheduled tasks (one task per device enforced)
 - Delete existing tasks
 - Configure one-time or daily recurring schedules